simphotonics/exception_templates/README.md

 /// Sample class
 class UserForm {
-  const UserForm(this.userName);
+  const new({required this.userName, required this.dateOfBirth});

   final String userName;
+  final DateTime dateOfBirth;
+  int get age => DateTime.now().year - dateOfBirth.year;

-  /// Simulates fetching user feedback from a database or network connection.
+  /// Simulates fetching user feedback.
   Future<String> fetchFeedback() async {
-    final feedback = await later('');
+    final feedback = await later('We had a good time dining at the ...');
-    if (feedback.isEmpty) {
+    if (age < 18) {
       throw ExceptionOf<UserForm>(
         message: 'Could not process $userName\'s feedback.',
-        invalidState: 'String found: $feedback',
-        expectedState: 'A non-empty String.',
-      );
+        invalidState: 'The user is a minor with age: $age.',
+        expectedState: 'Only adults are allowed to leave feedback.', );
     }
     return feedback;